Frank Turner: Try This at Home and No Man's Land (2019–2020)

-The Gathering and FTHC (2021–present)
+FTHC, Undefeated and The Next Ten Years (2021–present)

 On 8 April 2021, Turner hosted a show with long-term friend Emily Barker which was streamed live from the Tunbridge Wells Forum.
 The show, entitled 'Barker-Turner Overdrive' (a play on the name of the band Bachman-Turner Overdrive) saw Turner and Barker play classic duet songs from country and pop artists.
 The set also included a new song, "Bound For Home", which Turner and Barker wrote together and later released as a single on 14 May 2021.

-On 6 May 2021, Turner released a new track, "The Gathering", a song about people coming back together following the COVID-19 pandemic of 2020 and the enforced lockdown caused by the pandemic.
+On 6 May 2021, Turner released a new track, "The Gathering", a song about people coming back together following the COVID-19 pandemic and lockdown of 2020.
 The track features Muse drummer Dominic Howard, and Jason Isbell on guitar.

 On 4 June 2021, Turner re-released his fourth album, England Keep My Bones, as a tenth-anniversary edition.
 The re-released album was issued on coloured vinyl and consisted of two discs: the first being the original album, and the second including never-before-heard session demos recorded in El Paso.
-The release also included a download link for exclusive album demos recorded at Blacksmith Studios Portsmouth.
+The release also included a download link for exclusive album demos recorded at Blacksmith Studios, Portsmouth.

 On 19 June, whilst also simultaneously playing live in Bideford, Turner appeared (as part of pre-recorded segments) on Scott Doonican's Big Neet in, a lockdown livestream YouTube show, hosted by the lead singer of Barnsley-based comedy band The Bar-Steward Sons of Val Doonican.
 He was interviewed by a blue-haired Scottish puppet journalist called Gloria McGlumpher and performed a version of his own song "The Road", which featured a combination of his own original lyrics and parody lyrics written by Scott Doonican when his band celebrated their 1000th show a year earlier.
-During the interview, Turner describes it as "the best interview I've ever done".
+During the interview, Turner described it as "the best interview I've ever done".